FlindersFAME/fame.github.io/Blog/_posts/2022-02-11-ncbidatasets.md

 ---

 Recently, [NCBI](https://www.ncbi.nlm.nih.gov/) released their new [datasets](https://www.ncbi.nlm.nih.gov/datasets/docs/) API that might replace [NCBI E-utils](https://github.com/NCBI-Hackathons/EDirectCookbook).
 At the moment, datasets is focused on genomes, genes, and viruses, but no doubt it will expand over time.
+(Note: I think the name is terrible, and they should use `ncbi_datasets` (see [this tweet](https://twitter.com/linsalrob/status/1391160747380539397?s=20&t=c5UDKbt_NjX0KQP77i-kZA))

 Here is a rough guide to extracting some data about genomes using `datasets`.